Fixatives Are Not All the Same

-Fixative is a clear liquid made with resin or casein and something to evaporate quickly, like alcohol.
-It is usually sprayed onto a dry media artwork to stabilise the pigment or graphite on the surface and to preserve finished artwork from dust.
-It is similar to varnish.
+Fixatives are clear liquids made with resin or casein and a fast-evaporating solvent, like alcohol.
+They’re typically sprayed onto dry media artworks to stabilise pigment or graphite on the surface and protect the finished piece from dust.
+In many ways, they function similarly to varnish.

 A Comparison of Brands of Fixatives

-At Jackson’s, we stock 10 makes of fixative plus some varnishes that might be used as fixatives.
+At Jackson’s, we stock 10 brands of fixative plus some varnishes that might be used as fixatives.
 I wanted to know how they differed.

-The 2 main things you want to know about a fixative is:
+The two main things you want to know about a fixative are:

 1. How well does it fix the dry media onto the surface to prevent smudging?